kjenney/pulumi-bootstrap/README.md

 `iam_name` will be the name of the IAM role and IAM policy granting access to the bucket.

-## First stack
+## Create S3 Shared State with IAM permissions

-We'll start out by deploying resources in a single AWS account.
+We'll start out by deploying required resources in a single AWS account.
 If you want to allow users in other AWS accounts to access the bucket check out the [Next Steps](#next-steps)

 1. ```shell
    cd shared-state